Types of bucket elevators:

 Positive Discharge Elevators:

-This type of elevators is similar to the centrifugal discharge elevator except for two distinguishing features.
-The buckets are spaced at regular pitch and mounted on two strands of chains, and are provided with a snub wheel under the head sprockets to ensure inverting of the bucket for complete discharge.
-The speed of the bucket is slow in the range of 35 – 40 m/min.
+This type of elevator is similar to the centrifugal discharge elevator except for two distinguishing features.
+The buckets are spaced at the regular pitch and mounted on two strands of chains, and are provided with a snub wheel under the head sprockets to ensure inverting of the bucket for complete discharge.
+The speed of the bucket is slow, in the range of 35–40 m/min.

-This type of elevators is used for handling light, fluffy, dusty and sticky materials.
-The feeding is done by the scooping or digging by the buckets.
+This type of elevator is used for handling light, fluffy, dusty, and sticky materials.
+The feeding is done by the scooping or digging of the buckets.